 The 6 Phases of Cybersecurity Incident Response Plan

 Preparation is always the first step.
 As an organization, you will need to accept that there is a looming possibility of a cybersecurity event on the horizon.
 Align your policies to information sharing, data protection, and network security with your existing infrastructure.
-Educate your employees about cybersecurity so that they can identify assets and vulnerabilities preemptively.
+Educate your employees about cybersecurity so that they can identify assets and benefit from the incident response plan.

-In this phase, you throw everything at the problem in order to contain it and mitigate the risks it poses to the organization after an attack has happened.
+In this phase of incident response, you throw everything at the problem in order to contain it and mitigate the risks it poses to the organization after an attack has happened.
 You need to figure out how to contain the effects by considering what systems can be made offline and what can be deleted.
-Use this phase to derive long term and short effects of the attack.
+Use this phase to derive the long-term and short effects of the attack.

-This is where you will be addressing the source of the breach and deal with it in time to avoid being exploited again.
+This is where you will be addressing the source of the breach and dealing with it in time to avoid being exploited again.
 This means releasing new patches, removing malicious software, and updating old systems.
-This phase helps you clear out any potential risks and start over without compromising on any valuable data.
+This cyber incident recovery step helps you clear out any potential risks and start over without compromising any valuable data.

 Recovering is both, coming back from the attack and getting the systems back online after an incident.
 Needless to say, the recovery part comes after you have patched everything up.
 This step is all about testing, monitoring, and verifying the changes in the system.
 Skipping this part may prove to be disastrous.

-While everything else will help you get back up and running after an attack, this phase of the response plan is about future-proofing your business.
+While everything else will help you get back up and running after an attack, the last phase of the 6 phases of the incident response plan is about future-proofing your business.
 Take your learning from this incident and make sure that you are safe in the future.

 Your incident response plan for cybersecurity is a blueprint for your organization to fight back in the event of an attack.
 It needs to be thorough and detailed in order to provide the team with the right steps and the correct guidelines.
-As a leading managed service provider for cybersecurity, SVAM International is armed with all the latest tools and techniques to safeguard your systems from the looming threat of cyber attacks.
+As a leading managed service provider for cybersecurity, SVAM International is adept in cyber security incident handling with all the latest tools and techniques to safeguard your systems from the looming threat of cyber attacks.